krishnagupta7171/AI-Mouse/README.md

 🖱️ AI Mouse – Gesture Controlled Virtual Mouse

-Control your computer using hand gestures powered by MediaPipe, OpenCV, and PyAutoGUI.
+Control the computer using hand gestures powered by MediaPipe, OpenCV, and PyAutoGUI.
-This project turns your webcam into an AI-powered controller for mouse actions, volume control, scrolling, and more.
+This project turns the webcam into an AI-powered controller for mouse actions, volume control, scrolling, and more.

 ✨ Features

 🎯 Right Hand Gestures

 Cursor Movement → Move mouse pointer with index finger.